ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

   cfg.data.override(dict(ds_name='fashion_mnist'))
 ```

-As the dataset of FashionMNIST is already implemented in tensorflow, those changes should be sufficient in order to implement this new dataset for EfficientNetV2.
+As the dataset of FashionMNIST is already implemented in TensorFlow, those changes should be sufficient in order to implement this new dataset for EfficientNetV2.
 The old file *datasets.py* was thus then replaced by the new file containing the new implementations for FashionMNIST.

 ### 3.3.
 Possible Ablation Study

 Next, an ablation study was supposed to be performed.
-As introduced in the article, an improvement in this new model was the progressive learning using an adaptive regularization.
-The image size was adpted in line 468 to 475 of the file *main.py*.
-To be very precise, the computations required were performed in line 472 to 474 and are shown as follows [[2]](#2).
+As introduced in the article, an improvement in this new model was progressive learning using adaptive regularization.
+The image size was adapted in lines 468 to 475 of the file *main.py*.
+To be very precise, the computations required were performed in lines 472 to 474 and are shown as follows [[2]](#2).

 ```tsql
 ratio = float(stage + 1) / float(total_stages)